skyformat99/darray/README.md

 ```C
 void* da_alloc(size_t nelem, size_t size);
 ```
-The function signature of `da_alloc` is identical to that of `calloc` and is used the same way where `nelem` is the initial number of elements (length) of the array and `size` is the `sizeof` each element.
+The function signature of `da_alloc` is identical to that of `calloc` where `nelem` is the initial number of elements (length) of the array and `size` is the `sizeof` each element.
 Unlike with `calloc`, elements of a darray initially contain garbage values.
 ```C
 // Allocate a darray of foo on the heap with an initial length of 15, and a
 // capacity > 15.